Lindsey-Maag/Group_Project_Health/README.md

  - We achieved a training score of 75% and a testing score of 68%
 ##### Colon Cancer Mortality
  - In this model colon cancer mortality rate was compared against our income, smoking, and obesity data sets.
- - We achieved a training score of 56% and a testing score of 56%
+ - We achieved a training score of 56% and a testing score of 57%
 ##### Pancreatic Cancer Mortality
  - In this model pancreatic cancer mortality rate was compared against our income, smoking, and obesity data sets.
- - We achieved a training score of 56% and a testing score of 56%
+ - We achieved a training score of 16% and a testing score of 9%

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Results
 #### Linear Regression - Lung Cancer
-- Linear regression for lung cancer is 76% testing and 72% training
+- Linear regression for lung cancer is 72% training and 76% testing
-- At 0.0% smoking rate, the lung cancer death rate would be 6.7 (intercept).
+- At 0.0% smoking rate, the lung cancer death rate would be 4 in 100,000 (intercept).
-- For every 0.2% of smoking percentage rate increase, there will be an increase of 1 on deathrate.

 #### Multiple Regression
- - Multiple regression for lung cancer is 68% testing and 75% training.
-The higher training score compared to lower testing score is indicative or over-fitting.
+ - Multiple regression for lung cancer is 75% training and 68% testing.
+The higher training score compared to lower testing score is indicative of over-fitting.
- - Testing and training scores for the multiple regression models for Colon and Pancreatic cancers were all around 56%.
+ - Testing and training scores for the multiple regression models for Colon and Rectum cancer is 56%.
+  - For pancreas cancer, the training score is only 16% and testing score is 9%.
+We interpret this results as income, smoking and obesity are not major contributing factors to pancreas cancer death.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>